'Smokey and the Bandit' star Burt Reynolds dead at age of 82

 JUPITER, Fla. - "Smokey and the Bandit" star and South Florida resident Burt Reynolds is dead at the age of 82, his agent told ABC News.

-Reynolds, who grew up in Palm Beach County and made it a point to bring other A-list stars to Florida, died Thursday at Jupiter Medical Center, not far from his Jupiter home.
+Reynolds, who grew up in Palm Beach County and made it a point to introduce other A-list stars to his home state, died Thursday at Jupiter Medical Center, not far from his Tequesta home.

 In addition to his iconic role as smooth-talking, Coors smuggling Trans Am driver Bo "Bandit" Darville in 1977's "Smokey and the Bandit," Reynolds starred in the Oscar-winning film "Deliverance" in 1972 and received a best supporting actor nomination for his role in the 1997 film "Boogie Nights."